 - Reports can contain custom code in addition to the connections to the database which, depending on the code, may have additional database connections.
 Excel reports may have VBA code with connection strings.
 SSRS reports can utilize code behind the scenes as well.

 - Reports may need to be redeployed with revised settings.
 Tools like SSRS may require editing where they were authored, such as Report Builder, SSDT or Visual Studio.
 Some changes may be able to be made on the SSRS site itself, but some may not.

-- If you’ve deployed the SSRS or Excel Reports from with Dynamics GP, if they have not been modified since deploying them, redeploying after the upgrade may be the best option instead of moving or copying to a new server.
+- If SSRS or Excel Reports have been deployed from within Dynamics GP, if they have not been modified since deploying them, redeploying after the upgrade may be the best option instead of moving or copying to a new server.
 Those that have been modified may need to be remodified or deployed separately.

-- There are many possibilities for custom reports or custom “refreshable Excel” workbooks which I haven’t even mentioned.
-Start with your users, asking them what reports they use regularly, are any of them “refreshable” etc. Find the people in your organization that author or create reports to help determine where the reports are and what needs to upgraded.
+- There are many possibilities for custom reports or custom "refreshable Excel" workbooks which I haven't even mentioned.
+Start with users, asking them what reports they use regularly, if any of them are "refreshable" etc. Find the people in the organization that author or create reports to help determine where the reports are and what needs to be upgraded.

-Reporting is another category of things it’s hard to provide detailed instructions for an upgrade but hopefully some of the items above help you understand what is in your environment and how to plan for the upgrade.
+Reporting is another category of things it’s hard to provide detailed instructions for an upgrade but hopefully, some of the items above help to understand what is in the environment and how to plan for the upgrade.

-After your upgrade, once all is working, the easiest way to find out what was missed is to shutdown the old SQL server or stop the services.
-At that point with both reports and integrations, users attempting to use an old link or path, or running a report that wasn’t upgrade, you will know in a hurry vs it “seeming” to work but not pulling new data.
+After the upgrade, once all is working, the easiest way to find out what was missed is to shut down the old SQL server or stop the services.
+At that point with both reports and integrations, users attempting to use an old link or path, or running a report that wasn't upgraded will know in a hurry vs it "seeming" to work but not pulling new data.

 There will be one more "catch-all" to conclude the "Know your environment" part of this series.
 Stay tuned!